 The Ergatta is easier to lift and move, but there are a few features I don’t love.
 The pedals are a bit close together and the seat is slightly shallower than the Hydrow.
 Also, the way the strap is a single piece of fabric that loops under both foot pedals is not my favorite design.
 I also found the catch to be a bit congested, so when I slide in for the recovery, my knees, hands, and feet all feel crunched.
 If the pedals were spaced wider it would eliminate this issue.

 Handle & Strap

 The handles are relatively similar.
-Handles on both machines are 18” wide and roughly 4 inches in circumference.
-The Hydrow handle is slightly more spongy, and it felt more comfortable in my hands.
+Handles on both machines are fairly comfortable.
+The Hydrow handle is 18″ long and 4″ in diameter, it is slightly more spongy, and it felt more comfortable in my hands.
+The Ergatta handle is about 15.5″ long and roughly 5″ in diameter.
 The ergonomic shape of the Ergatta handle isn’t my favorite – but our other reviewers didn’t have an issue with it.

 Both rowers user a nylon strap that connects the handle to the internal rowing mechanism.
 The Ergatta strap is slightly thinner and narrower than the Hyrow and is already fraying along the sides.
 You cannot single-arm row on the Ergatta because if you move the strap to the side it comes off the roller that feeds into the tank which is probably what has caused it to already fray.

 Resistance is where these two machines differ significantly.
 The Ergatta is a water rower while the Hydrow uses electromagnetic resistance.
 Let’s outline some of the pro’s and con’s of these types of resistance:

 Water Resistance Pro’s